There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 Going by the data published by Trust Radius, in 2022, around 33% more buyers spent more time researching before purchasing than they did last year.
 Accordingly, this stage of the marketing funnel is becoming more in-depth.
 In this stage, people are not just looking for promotional content; instead, they are looking for possible solutions to their problems.

 After the leads know the possible alternatives they can try, it is time to compare them.
 A customer likes to weigh the choices before deciding which option to go for.
 It might be pretty simple to determine which restaurant to take your date to.
 Ask them what they are in the mood for; accordingly, you can make your pick!

 However, things are not so simple all the time.
 Sometimes, customers might evaluate their marketing automation program to see if their sales funnel can be improved.

 These programs are expensive and can cost you around $1,500.
 So, people are likely to be more careful and thorough with the evaluation process.
-To better understand the product, the customers might request demo trails and online demonstrations to understand how the program functions.
+To better understand the product, the customers might request demo trials and online demonstrations to understand how the program functions.
 In short, they will test the program before they decide on investing.

 Stage 4 — Making The Purchase Decision (BOFU)

 We have now reached the second last stage of the purchase funnel.
 A potential customer reaches this stage in the consumer purchase funnel when they successfully identify the problem, investigate possible solutions, and choose the best alternative.